jaclu/tmux-packet-loss/README.md

 Clone the repository:

-    $ git clone https://github.com/jaclu/tmux-packet-loss ~/clone/path
+    $ git clone https://github.com/jaclu/tmux-packet-loss.git ~/clone/path

 Add this line to the bottom of `.tmux.conf`:

     run-shell ~/clone/path/packet-loss.tmux

-Reload TMUX environment with `$ tmux source-file ~/.tmux.conf`, and that's it.
+Reload TMUX environment with `$ tmux source-file ~/.tmux.conf` - that's it!

 ## Tmux Compatibility

 Version   | Notice
 -|-
-3.0 <=    | Background process is shut down when tmux exits using a session-closed hook with an array suffix.
+3.0 >=    | Background process is shut down when tmux exits using a session-closed hook with an array suffix.
 2.4 - 2.9 | Will shut down background process, but since hooks don't support arrays, binding to session-closed might interfere with other stuff using the same hook.
 1.9 - 2.3 | session-closed hook not available.
 If you want to kill the background monitoring process after tmux shutdown, you need to add `~/.tmux/plugins/tmux-packet-loss/packet-loss.tmux stop` to a script starting tmux